subelta/chrome-extencione/README.md

-# words-counter-extension
+# chrome-extencione
-Chrome extension for counting words
+Chrome extension for something